SportingLargeGermany

 Frequently Asked Questions

-Is the German Longhaired Pointer a good apartment dog?
+Is the German Longhaired Pointer a good family dog?

-How much exercise does the German Longhaired Pointer need?
+How much exercise does a German Longhaired Pointer need?

 Our Shop